AdobeDocs/experience-manager-64.en/help/assets/managing-collections-touch-ui.md

 ### Searching Collections {#searching-collections}

 You can search collections from the Collections console.
-When you search with keywords in the Omni Search box, AEM Assets searches for collection names, metadata, and the tags added to the collections.
+When you search with keywords in the 0 Search box, AEM Assets searches for collection names, metadata, and the tags added to the collections.

 ### Searching within Collections {#searching-within-collections}